Columbia Southern University

 Columbia Southern University is a private for-profit online university based in Orange Beach, Alabama, United States.
-It was founded in 1993 and is accredited by the Southern Association of Colleges and Schools Commission on Colleges and Distance Education Accrediting Commission.
+It was founded in 1993 and is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 History

 Columbia Southern University was founded in 1993 by Robert G. Mayes Sr. The university developed its first degree programs in Environmental Engineering and Occupational Safety and Health in 1994.

 By 1996 additional degree programs were developed and offered: The Bachelor of Science in Business Administration, followed by Computer Science, Criminal Justice Administration, and Health Administration.

 Mayes headed the institution until his death in 2005, when his son, Robert Mayes Jr., assumed the presidency.
 Ken Styron became president on May 1, 2018.

 Academics

+Mayes Hall, named for the founder of the university, is located on the university's campus in Orange Beach, Alabama.

+Columbia Southern University consists of six colleges: